A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Introduction

 This work is organized as follows.
 The first section will illustrate some theoretical aspects about Optimal Control Theory for PDEs.
-Section \ref{sec:truth_discretization} shows the FEM discretization that will be used for numerical experiments, an introduction to Advection-Dominated problems, and SUPG technique in an \textit{optimize-than-discretize} approach.
-Instead, in Section \ref{sec:ROMs}, we will focus on the ROM setting and Section \ref{sec:results} refers to the related numerical simulations.
+Section \ref{sec:truth_discretization} shows an introduction to Advection-Dominated problems and the SUPG technique over FEM discretization in an \textit{optimize-then-discretize} approach.
+In Section \ref{sec:ROMs}, we will focus on the ROM setting and Section \ref{sec:results} refers to the related numerical simulations.
 Firstly, we will introduce two specific examples of Advection-Diffusion problems: the Graetz-Poiseuille and the Propagating Front in a Square Problems.
 The former was studied in various forms without optimal control in \cite{gelsomino2011comparison,pacciarini2014stabilized,rozza2009reduced,torlo2018stabilized} and with optimal control but without stabilization in \cite{negri2011reduced,strazzullo2020pod}.
 The latter is studied without optimal control in a similar version in \cite{pacciarini2014stabilized,torlo2018stabilized}.
 Here, both the problems will be analyzed under a distributed optimal control for high values of the P\'eclet number, both in the steady and unsteady cases.
 Relative errors between FEM and ROM solutions will be shown, as well as an analysis on the computational times.